 When relaunching or redeveloping a website without the use of an SEO expert, you are likely to have many broken backlinks on other websites.
 A good quality backlink profile is important when it comes to keeping your site ranking, so you need to make sure to address this.

 Search Console provides a list of known 404 errors and also highlights the broken links pointing to these pages.
 From here you can redirect to the most appropriate pages.

-If you have not yet set up Google Search Console, you can find our tutorial here.
+If you have not yet set up Google Search Console, benefit from our Google Search Console tutorial.